alphagov/govuk-dns/README.md

 Other than `tf:validate` the Terraform tasks all share a number of options (`tf:validate` which only needs `PROVIDERS`).

+We use S3 as a backend for Terraform state, so AWS credentials are always required even when deploying to Google Cloud.

 * `PROVIDERS` (required) - see [above](#providers).
 * `DEPLOY_ENV` (required) - where to deploy to, one of `production`, `staging` or `integration`.
 * `AWS_ACCESS_KEY_ID` (required) - Access key with permissions for the bucket.